ksu-cs-textbooks/cc210/content/12-classes/05-java/01-classes.md

 Following the declaration, we see a set of curly braces `{}`, inside of which will be all of the _fields_ and _methods_ stored in this class.

-To the left, we should see three Java files open: `Student.java`, `Teacher.java`, and `Main.java`.
+To follow along, create or open these three files: `Student.java`, `Teacher.java`, and `Main.java`.
 Let's go ahead and add the class declaration code to each file.
-Once we've completed that, we can use the button below to check our code and confirm that it is working before moving ahead.